 Although the cameras on smartphones have improved over the past few years, if you've got a decent digital camera it's worth bringing it with you to capture the best of your adventures in Nepal.
 You can also buy cameras quite affordably in Kathmandu or Pokhara.
 Nepali children all love being filmed and having their picture taken.
 It is a good idea to make sure you have a large memory card and extra batteries.

-The registration fee of €149 is payable when you book your trip.
-The program fees are due in Nepal when your training commences and when you book adventure add-ons.
+The application fee of £149 is payable when you book your trip.
+The homestay fees are due in Nepal when your training commences and when you book adventure activities.
 We do not accept traveller’s cheques or credit cards.
-On your arrival in Nepal, we prefer payment in Euros, but can accept Nepalese Rupees as well.
-If you wish to extend your volunteering program you must let us know and pay the associated additional fees.
+On your arrival in Nepal, we prefer payment in Pounds Sterling, but can accept Nepalese Rupees as well.
+If you wish to extend your homestay program you must let us know and pay the associated additional fees.

 There is no insurance incorporated, so it's essential you arrange your own travel and medical insurance to protect yourself in case of accident, illness, or lost or damaged property.

-Once your training starts (having paid the fee and received a receipt), we do not refund programme fees.
-However, if due to unavoidable circumstances (e.g. serious illness, family bereavement), we will consider a refund of 50% of the program fees, provided the volunteer is registered for a programme of more than 2 weeks.
+Once your training starts (having paid the fee and received a receipt), we do not refund application fees.
+However, if due to unavoidable circumstances (e.g. serious illness, family bereavement), we will consider a refund of 50% of the homestay fees, provided you are registered for a programme of more than 2 weeks.
 No refund will be offered for programmes of less than 2 weeks.
-The administration fee of €149 is payable when you book your trip and is non-refundable.
+The application fee of £149 is payable when you book your trip and is non-refundable.